 Where can I get Shockwave therapy for tennis elbow?

-One is able to get shockwave therapy at a few specialist clinics in the UK.?
-There are a growing number of clinics providing this specialist form of treatment.?
-It is beneficial to make certain the type of machine they use is a swiss dolor clast machine as this is the only one that has been tested to high level in research papers.
+One is able to get shockwave therapy at a few specialist clinics in the UK.
+There are a growing number of clinics providing this specialist form of treatment.
+It is beneficial to make certain the type of machine they use is a swiss dolor clast machine as this is the only one that has been tested to a high level in research papers.